qa-tech-training/BOAQAAIP_DAY2_LABS/Instructions.md

 ```
 13. The added print statement parses the ERROR header, if it is present, and prints a debug message with this information.
 Re-run the script again to observe this behaviour.

+#### Optional Stretch Tasks
+- Refactor the retry script logic to use an else clause to the while-loop for better handling of loop exit conditions

 ### Lab PY07 - Async Programming

 #### Objective